Admission Criteria and How to Apply

 - Three (3) letters of recommendation from individuals in a position to comment meaningfully on the applicant's potential for graduate work.
 Individuals writing letters will be sent an e-mail from College Net with instructions to fill out an evaluation form.

 - Statement of purpose (2-3 pages) indicating the importance of your goals and academic interests and how they relate to the sub-fields of Communication Studies upon which currently faculty focus.
 If there are faculty members whose research/teaching you find particularly interesting, please list them at the conclusion of your statement.

-- Submit online a resume or curriculum vita
+- Current resume or curriculum vitae

 Applicants are evaluated on the overall strength of their materials based on a balance of the following criteria: academic record as reflected in overall GPA and GPA in Communication Studies or a related major; the GRE or other appropriate tests for international applicants; the degree to which the statement of purpose represents a sophisticated interest in studying a sub-field emphasized by faculty in the department; the strength of recommendation letters; and the strength of the research sample submitted by the student.
 While specific criteria are listed for the GRE and student grades, the final judgment is based on the overall strength of the application as reflected in all of the criteria listed.